What Are

 Spaces designed for overstimulated bodies.

-A neuro-regulating refuge is a physical or digital environment designed to reduce sensory overload, soften perception and support the nervous system through architecture, light, material and atmosphere.
+A Neuro-Regulating Refuge is a physical or digital environment designed to reduce sensory overload, soften perception and support emotional regulation through architecture, light, matter and atmosphere.

 Spatial Principles